Alauddin Ri'ayat Syah Sayyid al-Mukammal: Affairs with the Malay states

-The arrival of the Dutch
+Arrival of the Dutch

 Dutch, English and French ships began to arrive in the area during Sultan Alauddin's reign.
 This created a new strategic situation since these seafaring nations were rivals to the Portuguese with whom Aceh momentarily lived in an uneasy state of peace.
 The Dutch commander Cornelis de Houtman arrived to Aceh in June 1599.
 The communication between the Dutch and the court were initially friendly, but Portuguese intrigues caused the Acehnese to attack the ships.
 Although they were eventually pushed back, De Houtman was killed and his brother Frederik de Houtman was captured.
 In November 1600 the commander Van Caerden arrived with two ships and was friendly received by Sultan Alauddin.
 Some of the Dutch prisoners were released while others escaped and reached Van Caerden's ships.
 However, Van Caerden suspected that the Acehnese planned something, and confiscated all the pepper in the harbour.
 The Acehnese opened fire and Van Caerden left the port after having burnt a Portuguese and some other vessels.

 Reception of the Dutch at the court of Aceh, 1601.

 The sultan's friendship with the Portuguese cooled when they asked for permission to build a fort at the estuary of the Aceh River.
 This was refused.
 In the next year 1601, an acute dispute arose.
 One of the Portuguese ships chased an Arab craft and was therefore in turn attacked and taken by Acehnese vessels.
 This incident may explain the good reception accorded to a new Dutch fleet that reached Aceh in August 1601.
 Being enemies of the Portuguese they were probably seen as a useful counterweight.
 Sultan Alauddin gave permit to the strangers to establish a trading post.
 Two envoys were dispatched for the Netherlands.
 One of them died in Middelburg but the other negotiated with Prince Maurits of Nassau.
 He was eventually brought back to Aceh with a Dutch craft in December 1604.
 At that time Sultan Alauddin was no longer on the throne.
 English and French ships visited Aceh in 1602.
 The naval prowess of the new Europeans was demonstrated when a large Portuguese galleon was captured by a Dutch-English fleet.
 They joyful sultan reportedly showed his gratitude by singing a psalm of David.